dpenkler/hp9816emu/README.md

 "Set system time", "Auto save system image", "Auto save on exit" and "Phosphor".
 The general settings take effect immediately.

+The "Default filename for system image" is initially set to "system.img" and can be changed by entering another filename in the available entry.
-The "Default filename for system image" is used when no filename is associated with the current system image and when:
+This filename is used when no filename is associated with the current system image when saving the system image:
 * on **Quit** and "Auto save on exit" is enabled
-* on **New** or **Load** and "Auto save" is enabled
+* on **New** or **Load** and "Auto save" is enabled The current filename associated with the system image is reflected in the emulator window title.
-By default it is set to "system.img" and can be changed by entering another filename in the available entry.

 Set system time when enabled will automatically set the system time for Pascal and Basic OS's

-Auto save system image when enabled will automatically save the current image when loading a new image or initialising a new image.
-If no image file has been loaded the image file "system.img" is used.
+Auto save system image when enabled will automatically save the current image when loading a new image with **Load** or initialising a new image with **New**.
+If

-Auto save on exit when enabled will save the image on Quit.
-If no image file has been loaded the image file "system.img" is used.
+Auto save on exit when enabled will save the image on **Quit**.
+If no image file has been loaded the default filename for the system image is used.

-Make sure you do not have anything you want to keep in "system.img" when using the "Auto save" features.
+Make sure you do not have anything you want to keep in the efault filename for system image "system.img" if you don't change it

 The Phosphor setting changes the colour of the screen.
 Choices are "White", "Green" and "Amber".